persinammon/poke-app/README.md

 This web application allows users to sign up, create teams, and collaboratively create team rosters.

 It is unfinished.
-There was a working app with an OAuth login, a landing page, and a side menu bar from a React library.
+There was a working app with an Auth0 login, a landing page, and a side menu bar from a React library.
 I also covered tutorials on how to set up a Node.js web application with a Postgres/MongoDB back-end, as well as how to use Webpack, hot deployment, and React for front-end.
 I overscoped the initial project, and also decided to focus more on C++ and other projects, so I've left